kuiper2000/Applied_Math/_sources/intro.md

 __Part III: Partial Differential Equation__
 * {ref}`Heat`
-    * Problem Setup
+    * History and Formula
     * Forced Solutions
-    * Two and Higher Dimensions
+    * Solutions on a Real String
+    * Heat Diffusion on a 2D Plane

 * Wave Equations
     * Problem Setup and Initial Conditions